Foundation For Hair Restoration Jeffrey Epstein, MD, FACS | Miami

 Hairline shape and design is an important factor in your overall hair transplant satisfaction, and Dr. Epstein will ask your input on this before the procedure to ensure you are on the same page about your desired hairline.
 African American hair transplant photos can help give you an idea of the possible hairlines and can serve as points of reference for your consultation.

 The cost of a hair transplant in Miami will vary depending upon several factors, including the provider you choose, the number of grafts needed, the technique used, and more.
-On average, a hair transplant surgery can cost between $5,000 and $20,000.
+On average, the price of a hair transplant surgery in Miami can cost between $5,000 and $20,000.

 It depends on your degree of hair loss and your desired results.
 Typically, because the hairs are curly and achieve greater coverage, fewer grafts will be required compared to patients with straight hair.